So you want to start weaving.

 Shed sticks and weaving swords are two different words for the same tool.
 They are normally rectangular shaped and made out of wood or plastic.

-They are used when weaving on a basic frame loom and will help you create a gap between the warp threads such that your shuttle can pass through easier.
+They are used to create a gap between the warp threads such that your shuttle can pass through easier.

 This is done by simply rotating the shed stick between a horizontal and vertical position.